What is a business exit strategy and why does it matter?

 Business exit strategies, also known as business exit plans, are created by investors, and they detail how they plan to divest an investment.
 This could involve selling all or a portion of the business, dealing with potential management buyouts, liquidating your business, or transferring your business to a family member.

 Frequently, the investor is the business owner who is deciding how they eventually want to “exit” the company they built.
-The business exit strategy is a plan, and it’s typically long term in nature.
-In fact, it should be built years before the business owner wants to sell (or leave his or her business).
+The business exit strategy is a plan, and it’s typically long-term in nature.
+It should be built years before the business owner wants to sell (or leave his or her business).

 Why is it important to create a business exit strategy?